 Hourly Pay and displaying ‘hours worked’ on a payslip

-New legislation in force from April 2019 will require all employers to show hours on payslips where the pay varies by the amount of time worked. (see ‘Employment Rights Act Amendment’ in ‘Links’ section below.)
+By law, all employers must show the number of hours worked on payslips where the pay varies by the amount of time worked. (see ‘Employment Rights Act Amendment’ in ‘Links’ section below.)

 Setting up the hourly columns

 Click on the ‘Hourly‘ tab on the ‘Pay Details‘ screen, and then click on one of the blue ‘spanner’ symbols that appear in the hourly pay column headings.
 The ‘Hourly Pay’ setup window appears:

 It is possible to customise and use up to 20 different hourly pay columns.
 You should choose an appropriate name for each column (standard, overtime, night-shift etc) and set whether the item is ‘pensionable’ or not (typically these columns should be set as pensionable).
 The names of these columns apply to all employees in that particular payroll data file.
 If you wish to add more columns, tick the box marked ‘Used’ and name the column accordingly.
 It is also possible to choose the number of decimal places and the terms and units that will be used.
 Click ‘OK’ when you have finished editing this screen.

 The columns that you have created will then appear in the ‘Hourly’ section of the ‘Pay Details’ screen.

 Entering the hourly rates of pay